awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 {{% /expand %}}

 {{% notice tip %}}
-The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
 By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.
 {{% /notice %}}

 These are some of the features and characteristics that Spot Fleet provides, in addition to the ones covered in this section: